Unlock the Benefits of IELTS Listening

 email: info at ieltsband7.com

-IELTS LISTENING THE TAYLOR CONCERT HALL listening practice test has 10 questions belongs to the Architecture / Entertainment subject..
+IELTS LISTENING The ‘weak-tie’ theory: how friends-of-friends influence us listening practice test has 10 questions belongs to the Psychology & Sociology subject.

 🎧Attempt free listening test…